 - 1. Can obtain information from literature, the Internet, databases and other sources.
 Can integrate the obtained information, interpret and draw conclusions from it, and create and justify opinions. - 2.
-Can prepare and present a short verbal and multimedia presentation devoted to the results of an engineering task. - 3.
-Can use the following languages: native and international to a degree enabling the understanding of technical texts and writing with the use of dictionaries of technical descriptions of machines in their technical field (knowledge of technical terminology). - 4.
+Can use the following languages: native and international to a degree enabling the understanding of technical texts and writing with the use of dictionaries of technical descriptions of machines in their technical field (knowledge of technical terminology). - 3.
 Can use verbal communication in one additional foreign language at the B2 level of the European System for the Description of Languages Education.